-When assessing children on Target Tracker, assess the units you have taught within that half term.
-Please ensure you look through children's books to find the evidence of children achieving each objective so that assessments are accurate.
-If you use the test as a pre and/ or a post assessments this could also be used to inform your judgement.
+When assessing children on Arbor, assess the unit you have taught within that half term against the sticky knowledge you have taught.
+Please ensure you look through children's books and Seesaw to find the evidence of children achieving each objective so that assessments are accurate, alongside using the Knowledge Organisers.
+If you use the Developing Experts tests as a pre and/ or post assessments this could also be used to inform your judgement.